 We use Bioinformatics tools extensively in our daily research, especially in Metagenomics and Genomics of non-model species.
 We are also exploring the role of Semantic Web technologies in publishing and consuming the data we produce.

-The “II SMARTBEES Workshop on Bioinformatics”, a seminar within the context of the Work package 3 (WP3): Assessing honeybee biodiversity in Europe of the European project SMARTBEES (FP7-KBBE-2013, Project ID: 613960), is going to be organized from 4th to17th of July in the Basque Country.
-The seminar will take place in Getaria and will be […]
+The “II SMARTBEES Workshop on Bioinformatics” seminar within the context of the Work package 3 (WP3): Assessing honeybee biodiversity in Europe of SMARTBEES Project, was organized by Genomic Resources from 4th to 7th of July in Getaria (Basque Country).
+The workshop was a success for the WP3 team.
+We shared and discussed bioinformatic procedure and […]

 The Department of Economic Development and Competitiveness of the Basque Government, within the SAIOTEK 2013 call, awarded us last week with a grant for a new study.
 This call aims to finance those research projects of the Scientific-Technological Agents from the Basque Network of Science, Technology and Innovation.
 The funded project is part of our […]